-The idea behind CBT-E is to target the eating habits, behaviours and thinking processes that form the eating disorder.
-The sessions can involve stages such as psychoeducation, learning to cope with emotions, monitoring, behavioural changes and planning for the future.
+The idea behind CBT-E is to target the eating habits, behaviours and thinking processes that forms the eating disorder.
+The sessions can involve stages such as psycho-education, learning to cope with emotions, monitoring, behavioural changes and planning for the future.
 Parents might also be involved in the sessions to play a role in helping the young person to take steps towards recovery from this disorder.

 What types of professionals are involved?